 Eagle Global Advisors is headquartered in Houston, TX and is a leading asset management firm specializing in MLP investment strategies.
-Eagle has been managing MLP strategies for approximately fourteen years and has over $2.2 billion under management in MLP strategies as of 03/31/ 2018.
+Eagle has been managing MLP strategies for approximately fourteen years and has $480 million under management in MLP strategies as of 03/31/2020.

 Princeton Fund Advisors ("PFA") was established to provide an advisory platform for a series of investment management products in alternative asset classes.
 Together with its affiliates, PFA advises on approximately $2.1 billion in traditional and alternative investment strategies as of 03/31/2020.